dilininisansala/AI-Assisted-Test-Automation-Framework/README.md

 * Improve readability and reduce manual effort

 ## Why It Matters ##
-✅ Maintainability: JSON definitions are cleaner and easier to update than raw Cypress scripts.
+✅ Maintainability: JSON definitions are cleaner and easier to update than raw Cypress scripts.<br>
-✅ Scalability: Each product flow can live in its own JSON file, or be combined into a suite.
+✅ Scalability: Each product flow can live in its own JSON file, or be combined into a suite.<br>
-✅ CI/CD Friendly: Modular tests can run independently or in parallel.
+✅ CI/CD Friendly: Modular tests can run independently or in parallel.<br>
 ✅ AI Assistance: AI helped me design, debug, and structure these flows faster than manual trial‑and‑error.